Jolo, Sulu: Chinese immigration

 Since the 15th century, the Sulu Sultanate traded local produce with neighbors and with countries as far as China by sea.
 Most of the import and export trade was done with Singapore which was estimated to be worth half a million dollars annually.
 In 1870, the Tausug lost much of their redistributive trade to the Chinese because of the Spanish cruising system and Chinese immigration from Singapore.
 Mostly originating from the Fujian province, most of the Chinese in Jolo worked as craftsmen, skilled and unskilled laborers and domestic servants for wealthy Tausugs and Chinese.
 Singapore served as a training ground from which they learned the Malay language and became experienced in dealing with Southeast Asians.
 It was these Chinese who eventually dominated trade in Jolo and benefited greatly from Jolo's status as an entrepot, and exercised profound influence over the Sulu Sultanate.
 However, the Sultanate was not keen on the Chinese monopoly.
 By 1875, Sultan Jamal ul-Azam wanted an English merchant to establish himself in order to break the monopoly at Jolo.

-Chinese who lived in Sulu ran guns across a Spanish blockade to supply the Moro Datus and Sultanates with weapons to fight the Spanish, who were engaging in a campaign to subjugate the Moro sultantes on Mindanao.
+Chinese who lived in Sulu ran guns across a Spanish blockade to supply the Moro Datus and Sultanates with weapons to fight the Spanish, who were engaging in a campaign to subjugate the Moro sultanates on Mindanao.
 A trade involving the Moros selling slaves and other goods in exchange for guns developed.
-The Chinese had entered the economy of the sultante, taking control of nearly the entire Sultanate's economy in Mindanao and dominating the markets.
+The Chinese had entered the economy of the sultanate, taking control of nearly the entire Sultanate's economy in Mindanao and dominating the markets.
 Though the Sultans did not like their economic monopoly, they did business with them.
 The Chinese set up a trading network between Singapore, Zamboanga, Jolo and Sulu.